sergejsha/featured/docs/quick-start.md

     @Override public void onDestroy() { mFeatureHost.dispatchOnDestroy(); }
 }
 ```

-Your fragment become very simple and whole application code gets split into separated features with very clean responcibility.
-You can add new features or disable existing features depending on the device configuration etc. See `featured-sample` project for more detail.
+Your fragment become very simple and whole application code gets split into separated features with the very clean responcibilities.
+You can add new features or disable existing features depending on your use case or the device configuration etc. See `featured-sample` project for more code examples.